public-activity/public_activity/README.md

 ### Model configuration

-Include `PublicActivity::Model` and add 'tracked' to the model you want to keep track of:
+Include `PublicActivity::Model` and add `tracked` to the model you want to keep track of:

 ```ruby
 class Article < ActiveRecord::Base